Red route: High accident rates

-In Somerset, the local road safety partnership has designated some of the A roads within the county as Red Routes, but in this case the term is used to indicate routes that have a higher than average accident rate.
+In Somerset, the local road safety partnership has designated some of the A roads within the county as red routes, indicating that they have a higher than average accident rate.

-The term is similarly used to denote dangerous routes in Northamptonshire.
-It is not clear that the scheme will be maintained following the closure of the Road Safety Partnership whose initiative it was.
+The term has been similarly used to denote dangerous routes in Northamptonshire.
+It was not clear whether the scheme would be maintained following the 2013 closure of the Road Safety Partnership whose initiative it was.

 Lincolnshire has a scheme similar to the Northamptonshire one.

-The county of Cheshire, and therefore the town of Warrington also use the idea of Red Routes to designate roads with historically high accident rates.
+The county of Cheshire, including the town of Warrington, also use the idea of red routes to designate roads with historically high accident rates.

-The former Suffolk speed camera organisation chose the expression Red Route to denote routes where high levels of accidents justify the frequency use of mobile speed cameras.
+The former Suffolk speed camera organisation chose the expression red route to denote routes where high levels of accidents justify the frequency use of mobile speed cameras.

-Leicestershire County Council has chosen not to implement a Red Route scheme, believing it can be misleading and arbitrary.
+Leicestershire County Council elected in 2008 not to implement a red route scheme, believing it can be misleading and arbitrary.
 It believes in identifying or solving individual danger spots instead.